RAPZ0D/My-Python-Projects-/README.md

 6. Shortest distance between two points
 7. Area of the circle rectangle and triangle using def function
 8. ATM machine

+## Lab 2
+The Lab 2 exercises are again to test basic function calls and math functions, inluding the Object Oriented Pogramming part, also using Modules to call the function from multiple python libraries.
+The programs that are in the Lab 2 are:
+1. Functions (List even numbers)
+2. Functions(Area of the triangle)
+3. Functions (Celcius to Farehneit)
+4. Functions (GCD)
+5. OOP (shape of the Rectqangle and Circle
+6. OOP (Animal Brid or Mammal)
+7. Modules ( Basic Arithmetic Operations)
+8. Modules (API request)
+9. Modules ( string_utils)
+10. Modules (File Operations)